At age ten or eleven, I was in a Hubba Bubba Bubble Blowing contest at our local mall. My stepmom took me to this rather interesting experience.

-There were at least 10 kids in front of me, so I had time to practice blowing bubbles.
+There were at least ten kids in front of me which gave me an edge and plenty of time to practice blowing bubbles.
 As I practiced, my nerves began to calm because I was blowing some impressive bubbles.

-They complied, but as soon as I put it in my mouth, I thought I may have made a mistake.
+They complied, but as soon as I put it in my mouth, I knew I had made a mistake.
 My bubbles were no longer easy and big.
 They were thick and small!

-So I did it.
-I blew a bubble.
 A tiny, thick, non winning bubble.
 POP it was over just like that!

 No, I was not a bubble blowing winner that day.
 But I did not leave upset.
-I left learning that less is more and that if I ever had the chance to be in another Hubba Bubba Bubble Blowing contest, I would only chew one piece of gum.
+I left learning that less is more and that if I ever had the chance to be in another Hubba Bubba Bubble Blowing contest, I would only chew one piece of gum!

 Arthur's Theme (Best that you can do) ...This song has a way of sweeping me off to another time and place.
 It starts in my childhood an...